arushi-3/website/content/projects/skateboard.md

 {{< img src="files/Final3-skateboard.jpg" alt="Sketch" width="60%">}}

-This was the outcome of 3 months of work at ATI Motors and the company has mentioned a plan to continue my work into an actual product.
-I enjoyed the learning process and it was gratifying to see the working final product.
-I look forward to taking up more challenging and interesting projects like this!
+This was the outcome of three months of work at ATI Motors, and the company has mentioned plans to continue developing my work into an actual product.
+I truly enjoyed the learning process, and it was gratifying to see the final product come to life.
+I look forward to taking on more challenging and interesting projects like this!